VegOut

 Have you ever noticed how the people who seem most content are often doing the exact opposite of what we're told brings happiness?

-I spent years following the conventional playbook.
+Many people spend years following the conventional playbook.
 Work harder, achieve more, stay busy, network relentlessly.
-Yet despite checking all these boxes, I felt like I was running on a treadmill that kept speeding up while genuine joy stayed just out of reach.
+Yet despite checking all these boxes, genuine joy stays just out of reach—like running on a treadmill that keeps speeding up.

-Everything changed when I started paying attention to those rare individuals who genuinely radiate contentment.
+Everything changes when you start paying attention to those rare individuals who genuinely radiate contentment.
 You know the type.
 They move through life with an ease that seems almost unfair.
 Their secret?
 They've quietly quit doing the very things most of us believe are essential for happiness.

-After years of observation and my own trial and error, here are the eight things truly content people have stopped doing.
+After years of observation and trial and error, here are the eight things truly content people have stopped doing.

 1) Constantly proving themselves

 Meanwhile, the happiest guy there?
-He just did his work and went home.
+He just does his work and goes home.
 No fanfare.
 No need for validation.

 Content people have discovered something profound: the exhausting game of proving your worth never ends.
 There's always another achievement to chase, another person to impress, another milestone that will finally make you feel "enough."